cfpb/design-system/docs/pages/dropdowns.md

                   <option value="option8">Multiselect options can also contain long words that will be wrapped like supercalifragilisticexpialidocious</option>
               </select>
           </div>
-    variation_group_description: 'Custom JavaScript may be required to make the default multiselect component accessible for the visually impaired.
-See the [accessibility](#accessibility) section for more information. '
+        variation_implementation: "Custom JavaScript may be required to make the default multiselect component accessible for the visually impaired.
+See the [accessibility](#accessibility) section for more information. "
+    variation_group_name: Types
+guidelines: ""
+eyebrow: Form elements
+title: Selects
+description: Selects allow users to make a single selection or multiple selections from a finite list of options.
+They are not always the best choice from a usability perspective; see the use cases section below for more details.
 use_cases: >-
   While dropdowns are easy to implement, they aren’t always the best choice from a usability perspective.